ayya-keshet/HackZurich2019/README.md

-# hackzurich
+# HackZuirch2019

-this repo contains the scripts by "team AIA" for hackzurich workshop #09 hackthon on "determine the social consciousness of companies".
+This repo contains the scripts by "In Good Company" team for HackZurich as part of Vontobel challege - workshop #09:
+"NOWCASTING SOCIAL CONSCIOUSNESS OF COMPANIES"